Fermi scale from quantum gravity scaling solution: Cosmon-Higgs coupling and electroweak phase transition

 \subsection{Critical cosmon-Higgs coupling}

-We will define a critical cosmon-Higgs coupling $\lambda_m^{\cri}(\tilde\rho)$ by a particular iterative solution of the scaling equation \eqref{eq:262A}.
-In a first approximation it corresponds to the critical surface, but it may deviate from to by small effects leading to tiny non-zero $\bar\lambda_m$.
+We will compute the critical cosmon-Higgs coupling $\lambda_m^{\cri}(\tilde\rho)$ by a particular iterative solution of the scaling equation \eqref{eq:262A}.
+In a first approximation it corresponds to the critical surface, but it may deviate from it by small effects leading to tiny non-zero $\bar\lambda_m$.
 For a general solution of the scaling equation we make the ansatz